About Com S 541

 Although we will not always make fine distinctions in points the nominal minimum standards are given by the following table.

-In a team, you will all depend on each other, but yet will be individually accountable for your own learning (on tests).
+In a team, you will all depend on each other, but yet will be individually accountable for your own learning (on exams).
 You will have to develop your interpersonal skills.
 These skills are increasingly important in the business world.

 The following discusses the grading policies and procedures at apply to such teams.